alialobidm/onchain-mcp/llms.md

     - Fetches detailed information about a specific transaction
     - Includes execution status, gas usage, and transaction receipt
     - Schema: `TransactionInfoSchema`

+### Block Operations

+1. **Get Block Info**
+    - Fetches detailed information about a specific block
+    - Can be queried by block number or block hash
+    - Includes timestamp, gas used/limit, transactions, and other block data
+    - Schema: `BlockInfoSchema`

+### Token Operations

+1. **Get Native Balance**
+    - Retrieves the native token balance for an address on a specified blockchain
+    - Schema: `NativeBalanceSchema`

+2. **Get Token Balances**
+    - Retrieves all token balances for an address on a specific network
+    - Schema: `TokenBalancesOnNetworkSchema`

 ## API Integration